Mausala Parva: Plot summary

 Satyaki, inebriated with wine, goes over to Kritavarma, criticizes him for scheming with Ashwatthama and killing the remaining Pandavas' army while they were sleeping (see Sauptika Parva).
-Pradyumna applauds Satyaki's words and disregards Kritavarma.
-Kritavarma in return reminds him how he cruelly slayed the unarmed Bhurishravas who, on the field of battle, sat in prayer.
+Pradyumna (son of Krishna) applauds Satyaki's words and disregards Kritavarma.
+Kritavarma in return reminds Satyaki how he (Satyaki) cruelly slayed the unarmed Bhurishravas who, on the field of battle, sat in prayer.
 Krishna glances angrily at Kritavarma.
-They begin to argue about who did more wrong during the Kurukshetra war.
+They begin to argue about who did more wrong during the Kurukshetra War.
 In the ensuing fracas, Satyaki decapitates Kritavarma with his sword, then begins striking down others present there.
-Krishna runs over to prevent him from doing further mischief.
+Krishna runs over to prevent him from doing further violence.
 However, others are impelled by fate in the face of Krishna to slay Satyaki and Pradyumna, who tries to save Satyaki.
 Krishna beholding his own slain son Pradyumna as well as Satyaki, takes up, in wrath, erakā grass in his hand, which miraculously becomes a bolt of iron - it is with this iron rod that he begins to slay the violent.
 Others try to imitate him by plucking the grass, which transforms into iron bolts in their hands due to the curse.
 Everyone, inebriated with alcohol, attacks everyone else.
 Soon everyone who is battling is dead, except for Vabhru, Daruka (Krishna's charioteer) and Krishna.
 Balarama survives because he withdrew from that spot before the fight.
 Krishna asks Daruka to go to the Pandavas, tell them what had happened and to ask Arjuna to come with help.
 While Daruka was gone, Krishna sends Vabhru to protect the ladies of his kingdom from robbers tempted by wealth.
 However, as soon as he proceeds to a distance, an iron bolt flies and impales Vabhru, killing him.
 Krishna goes to Dvaraka and consoles his father Vasudeva, before returning to his brother Balarama in the forest.
 He sees him departing from this world, giving up his life through yoga.
 Krishna who had the foresight of everything that had happened, concludes that the hour of his departure from this world has come.
 Restraining his senses, he sits in high yoga.
 Some of the powder cast into the Prabhasa sea had been swallowed by a fish.
 Inside the fish, the powder had become a metal piece.
-Jara, a hunter, catches that fish and finds the metal.
+Jara (skt. 'old age'), a hunter, catches that fish and finds the metal.
 He sharpens it to make an arrow and goes for hunting, during which, seeing red marks on Krishna's left foot, and mistaking it for a deer's eye, shoots the arrow at it.
-On approaching the supposed prey to capture it, he beheld Krishna rapt in Yoga, and touches his feet for being an offender.
-Krishna comforts him and then ascends upwards to the heavens, filling the entire welkin with splendour.
+On approaching the supposed prey to capture it, he beheld Krishna rapt in yoga, and touches his feet for being an offender.
+Krishna comforts him and then ascends upwards to the heavens, filling the entire sky with splendor.